Drone Laws in Kenya

 Unfortunately, I could not find any direct contacts.
-Therefore, initially, only the way through the general e-mail addresses of the Ministry or the air regulatory authority remains.
+Therefore, initially, there remain only the general e-mail addresses of the ministry or the CAA.

 Those who can not present the necessary permits at the time of entry must expect that their own drone will be confiscated and kept.
 On departure, you will get them back as long as you use the same airport.
-So it makes sense to orient the route planning for the Kenya trip and start the journey home from the same city.
-Otherwise, you have to leave your drone in Africa in the worst case.
+So it makes sense to start the journey home from the same city where you entered the country.
+Otherwise, you have to leave your drone there.

-In addition, it is prohibited from Kenyan airports to carry drones in hand luggage.
-The copter must therefore in the checked baggage, but you still have to carry the batteries in your hand luggage.
+In addition, it is prohibited to carry drones in your hand luggage.
+The copter must therefore be in the checked baggage, but you still have to carry the batteries in your hand luggage.